-Quality feedback is essential in virtually any creative endeavor – and we’d certainly count software programming as a creative endeavor.
+Quality feedback is essential in virtually any creative endeavor, and we’d certainly consider software programming a creative endeavor.

 That’s why establishing and optimizing a code review process is vital to the health of your overall software development lifecycle.
-Done right, code reviews are good for professional development, software quality, application security, and other aspects of your team’s overall growth and performance.
+Code reviews suit professional development, software quality, application security, and your team’s overall growth and performance.

 Leveraging the right code review tools, such as GitHub or automated linters, can further streamline the process and make it more efficient and impactful.

-Code review proponents commonly cite a stat from the book Code Complete, by Steve McConnell, which says that comprehensive code inspections unearthed around 60% of defects, compared with 25-45% in standard checks.
+Code review proponents cite a stat from Steve McConnell's book Code Complete, which says that comprehensive code inspections unearthed around 60% of defects, compared with 25-45% in standard checks.

-In this article, we’ll unpack the keys to a strong code review process, with expert advice on doing it right.
+In this article, we’ll unpack the keys to an intense code review process and offer expert advice on how to do it right.

 Why Are Code Reviews Important?